monstar-lab-oss/deepl-for-slack-elixir/README.md

   - Required in order to be notified when emoji reaction has been added to a message
 - `users.profile:read`
   - Required in order to translate machine-readable user ID’s into user’s real name

+## Related projects

+This project would not exist at all if it wasn’t for the original project, Sera-san’s [DeepL for Slack](https://github.com/seratch/deepl-for-slack), which served as a great source of inspiration for _Deep Thought_.
+Thank you!